mdio49/Synacor-Challenge/README.md

 ```
 ./vm <program>
 ```
 This will run the program using the virtual machine.
-If the program is interrupted via a keyboard interrupt (i.e. `^C`), then the current state of the VM is dumped to the file `latest.dump`, which can be used to restore the VM back to the state it had before the program was interrupted.
+If the program is interrupted via a keyboard interrupt (i.e. `^C`), then the current state of the virtual machine is dumped to the file `latest.dump`, which can be used to restore the virtual machine back to the state it had before the program was interrupted.
 This can be done using the `-load` directive instead of directly inputting a program.
 ```
 ./vm -load latest.dump
 ```